varung/larscpp/README.md

 least-squares, both exactly and approximately.
 It is based on the
 paper:

 Efron, B., Johnstone, I., Hastie, T. and Tibshirani, R. (2002).
-Least angle regression ps file; pdf file To appear, Annals of Statistics 2003
+Least angle regression Annals of Statistics 2003

 All code contained in this package, excepting the reference BLAS and CBLAS implementations is copyrighted.
 See the LICENSE.txt file for